Website relaunch without ranking loss: The complete guide

 - Action (Keep / Optimize / Merge / Kill)

-- Do not simply copy texts -- use each page as an optimization opportunity
+- Don't just copy and paste texts – use every page as an opportunity for optimization.

-- Rewrite meta titles and descriptions (but keep keywords)
+- Rewrite meta titles and descriptions (but keep the same keywords)

-- Update internal linking to new URL structure
+- Adjust internal linking to the new URL structure

 - Optimize images (new formats: WebP, AVIF)